STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Experiments

 \textbf{Inference Procedure}.
-During inference, we follow standard practice by applying a Hanning window penalty to introduce motion smoothness and spatial priors.
-Specifically, the predicted center classification score map is multiplied element-wise with a Hanning window of the same resolution, and the bounding box corresponding to the highest response is selected as the final tracking result.
-Benefiting from the fully spiking architecture, STATrack maintains efficient runtime performance low-power hardware platforms, highlighting its suitability for energy-constrained UAV applications.
+During inference, we follow the standard tracking practice by applying a Hanning window penalty to introduce motion smoothness and spatial priors.
+Specifically, the predicted center classification score map is multiplied element-wise by a Hanning window of the same resolution, and the bounding box corresponding to the highest response is selected as the final tracking result.